Pouteria sapota

 Pouteria sapota, the mamey sapote, is a species of tree native to Central America and southern Mexico.
 It is now cultivated throughout Mexico, Central America, and the Caribbean, as well as in Florida and parts of South America.
 Its fruit is eaten raw in many Latin American countries, and is added to smoothies, milkshakes, ice cream, and other foods.

-Some of its names in Latin American countries, such as mamey colorado (Cuba), zapote colorado (Costa Rica) and zapote rojo (South America), refer to the reddish colour of its flesh to distinguish it from the unrelated but similar-looking Mammea americana, whose fruit is usually called "yellow mamey" (mamey amarillo).

 Description

 Mamey sapote is a large evergreen tree that can reach a height of 15 to 45 m at maturity.
-It is sometimes grown for its ornamental value in addition to its fruits.
+It is sometimes grown for its ornamental value in addition to its fruit.

 The fruit, botanically a berry, is about 10 to 25 cm long and 8 to 12 cm wide and has flesh ranging in color from pink to orange to red.
 The brown skin has a texture somewhat between sandpaper and the fuzz on a peach.
 The fruit's texture is creamy and soft, and the flavor is a mix of sweet potato, pumpkin, honey, prune, peach, apricot, cantaloupe, cherry, and almond.
 A mamey sapote is ripe when the flesh is vibrant salmon in color when a fleck of the skin is removed.
 The flesh should give slightly, as with an overripe avocado.
 The leaves are pointed at both ends, 4 to 12 inches in length, and grow in clusters at the ends of branches.

 The mamey sapote is in the same family as, and thus closely botanically related to, other sapotes such as sapodilla (Manilkara zapota), abiu (P. caimito), and canistel (Lucuma campechiana).
 However, other fruits that go by the common name 'sapote' are less closely related, such as the black sapote (Diospyros nigra) and white sapote (Casimiroa edulis).